adimchimma/rocq-domain-theory/docs/migration-notes.md

 library to Rocq 9.0 using the Hierarchy Builder (HB) packed-class framework.
-It is intended as a reference for understanding diffs, for the thesis chapter on formalization methodology, and for anyone porting proofs that were written against the old API.
+It is intended as a reference for understanding diffs, for the thesis chapter on formalization methodology, and for anyone porting proofs written against the old API.

 ---